REQUIRED MATERIALS

 ![]() |

-7. WORKING THE LEATHER SLICES
+7. WORK THE LEATHER EDGES

-8. ASSEMBLE THE BOTTOM OF THE BAG
+8. ASSEMBLE THE BAG BOTTOM

-9. MAKE THE INNER POCKET
+9. MAKE THE INTERIOR POCKET

 P6 & P7 (large model) / P5 & P6 (small model)